Timeline of Conservation Catalysts and Legislation

 - Empowered local authorities to designate conservation areas.

 - Permit Local Authorities to serve repairs notices on owners of listed buildings and to follow up with compulsory purchase where necessary

 RESCUE, the British Archaeological Trust founded

 Covent Garden fruit and vegetable market relocated, leaving the buildings empty and planners keen to redevelop but a local campaign saved the buildings from demolition.

-Field Monuments Act introduced a system of payments to landowners with scheduled
+Field Monuments Act introduced a system of payments to landowners with scheduled monuments on their land.

 Adam Fergusson's The Sack of Bath: a Record and an Indictment published, graphically highlighting the demolition of Georgian buildings in Bath.

 'Destruction of the Country House' exhibition at the Victoria and Albert Museum after publication of John Cornforth's report 'Country Houses in Britain' articulated the difficulties of the legal and financial situation for country house ownership.